 As proposed, property owners would still be subject to the traditional property tax assessment for the proximate fiscal year, but would also be subject to the "empty homes tax" for the previous fiscal year.
 This proposed empty homes tax assessment (based on the previous fiscal year) would be provided at the same time that the traditional property tax assessment (for the proximate fiscal year) will be provided to the property owner at the same time.
-Property owners would submit with their empty homes tax declaration form that substantiates an exemption.
+Property owners would submit an empty homes tax declaration form that substantiates an exemption.
+It is the Commission's intent for this proposed empty homes tax to be set by ordinance and not required to be reviewed annually and set via City Council resolution like existing real property tax rates are.